chromium/chromium/docs/security/severity-guidelines.md

 bugs fall into this category, as they allow script execution in the context of an arbitrary origin ([534923](https://crbug.com/534923)).
-* A bug that allows arbitrary code execution within the confines of the sandbox, such as renderer, network, or GPU process memory corruption ([570427](https://crbug.com/570427), [468936](https://crbug.com/468936)).
+* A bug that allows arbitrary code execution within the confines of the sandbox, such as renderer or network process memory corruption (the GPU process is sandboxed only on some platforms, so if the bug impacts all Chromium platforms, it should be considered unsandboxed) ([570427](https://crbug.com/570427), [468936](https://crbug.com/468936)).
 * Complete control over the apparent origin in the omnibox ([76666](https://crbug.com/76666)).